Trailing Finality Layer in a Nutshell

 Existing ZEC users who are primarily concerned with storing or receiving ZEC, whether private or transparent may benefit from this change in the short or medium term, because it may help lower delay times for some services, such as exchange deposits.
 As exchanges come to rely on the new finality guarantee, they can often reduce their deposit wait times.
 Other services with similar confirmation-depth-based wait times can be improved in a similar way to lower these wait times.
 Other than this improvement, these users should notice no other changes.

-In the longer term, providing finality will be useful in establishing trust-minimized bridges to other blockchains.
+In the longer term, providing finality will be useful in establishing trust‑minimized bridges to other block‑chain protocols.
 We anticipate this can enable better connecting ZEC to the Defi ecosystem, and with the introduction of Zcash Shielded Assets, this can enable other assets to connect to the Zcash shielded pool.

 Proof-of-Stake Users